 Pentagon’s note refers only to the two aviators to be considered pilot and co-pilot without making the slightest reference to three other alleged travelers of the plane to other victims than some Taliban reports, but also the initial confidence of an anonymous US official, they would have been involved.

-In a detailed article on Veterans Today, the Senior Editor and international military intelligence expert Gordon Duff speculated that the E-11A Bomber may have crashed and struck during an emergency landing and not due to the shooting down of a missile as initially claimed by the Taliban.
+In a detailed article on VT, the Senior Editor and international military intelligence expert Gordon Duff speculated that the E-11A Bomber may have crashed and struck during an emergency landing and not due to the shooting down of a missile as initially claimed by the Taliban.
 But it also hints at the possibility that there may have been some prisoners while the mystery about other victims including Dark Prince still remains open.

 It seems very strange that on a reconnaissance plane there were no other crewmembers assigned to the instrumentation: on the Ilyushin Il-20 of the Russian Aerospace Forces used for the same functions and shot down by mistake in Syria, as many as 15 soldiers were traveling, including the two pilots.